-Bike California: from the High Sierra to San Francisco, from Big Sur to Santa Barbara.
+Bike California: from the Sierras to San Francisco, from Santa Barbara to Santa Monica!

 California is big, and it is beautiful.
-The variety of its landscapes alone—from its snowcapped mountains to its deserts to its 800-mile-long coast—offers endless opportunities to explore.
+From chilly mornings on the northern cliffs to sun-soaked days on sandy SoCal beaches, the variety of landscapes along its 800-mile-long coast offer endless opportunities to explore.

-And it’s not just a matter of size and scenery—California is also ideal for biking.
-Our bike ride starts with climbing in the mountains, crosses the Golden Gate and winds down the coast through Big Sur and Santa Barbara all the way to Santa Monica.
+And it’s not just a matter of beautiful coastline-California is also ideal for biking.
+Our bike ride starts with climbing up through the redwoods, crosses the Golden Gate and winds down the coast through Monterey and Santa Barbara all the way to Santa Monica.

 What’s your dream?
-See the Sierras?
+See the redwoods?
 Cross the Golden Gate?
-Roll down the coast through Big Sur?
+Roll down the coast through Carmel?
+Surf at Pismo Beach?
 It’s all here for you.
 In a giant, beautiful state that’s just waiting to be explored.

 Day 1: Trip Start

-We’ll meet in Reno, Nevada, and take a shuttle to South Lake Tahoe.
+We’ll meet in San Francisco and take a shuttle to Leggett, in the heart of the redwoods.
 In the afternoon, we’ll build our bikes and learn how to load them, practice riding as a group and prepare for our journey.

 Days 8 & 9: Marin County and San Francisco

-Averaging 50 miles per day, the rolling hills of Napa Valley give way to the rugged cliffs of the Northern California coastline.
-We’ll bike through redwood forests and scenic grasslands, past Tomales Bay and across the Marin headlands, working our way toward the Golden Gate Bridge and San Francisco.
+Increasing our mileage to 50 miles per day, we’ll bike past historic Pt.
+Reyes Station and Tomales Bay, across the Marin headlands, and over the Golden Gate Bridge into San Francisco.
 Views of Alcatraz and San Francisco Bay will greet us as we cross the bridge.

 Days 10 & 11: San Francisco to Monterey